 Othello Tunnels Open Seasonally

-The popular Othello Tunnels opened on June 27, 2025 and will close on October 31 for the season.
-During the winter closure, more work was done to restore full access to this outstanding attraction before the spring 2026 opening.
+The popular Othello Tunnels closed for the season on October 31.
+During the winter closure, additional work is underway to restore full access to this outstanding attraction ahead of the spring 2026 opening.

-BC Parks Coquihalla Canyon Provincial Park welcomed guests back on June 27 to explore the Kettle Valley Railway Trail (KVR) and the historic Othello Tunnels.
+BC Parks Coquihalla Canyon Provincial Park welcomed guests back on June 27 to explore the historic Othello Tunnels before closing for the winter season.

 The entire Coquihalla Canyon Provincial Park, including the popular Othello Tunnels hike, closed in November 2021 due to slides, flooding and ongoing extreme hazards.
-The park remained closed as assessments and restoration efforts continued to ensure the safety of visitors.
+The park remained closed as assessments and restoration efforts continued to ensure visitor safety.
 While out exploring the area of Coquihalla Canyon Provincial Park, many outdoor enthusiasts are turning their attention to other regional attractions, such as Abbotsford. or some of the other B.C.
 Provincial Parks near Vancouver.

 Othello Tunnels History